syncfusion-content/blazor-docs/blazor/datagrid/toolbar-items.md

 ## Custom Toolbar Items in a specific position

-Customizing the position of a custom toolbar within the Syncfusion Blazor Grid involves modifying the default placement of the custom Toolbar Items.
+Customizing the position of a custom toolbar within the Syncfusion&reg; Blazor Grid involves modifying the default placement of the custom Toolbar Items.
 This enables you to precisely control the positioning of each custom Toolbar item according to your specific requirements and desired layout within the DataGrid.

 By default, custom Toolbar Items in DataGrid component are aligned on the left side of the toolbar.
 However, you have the ability to modify the position of the custom toolbar items by utilizing the [Align](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.ItemModel.html#Syncfusion_Blazor_Navigations_ItemModel_Align) property of the  [ItemModel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.ItemModel.html#Syncfusion_Blazor_Navigations_ItemModel__ctor).